 As a California State lifeguard, surfer and competitive swimmer, Joey Converse has a healthy respect for the ocean and knows about water safety.
-So when he dove under a breaking wave at Marine Street Beach in La Jolla last summer, as he’d done hundreds of times before, he never expected to break his neck.
+So when he dove under a breaking wave at Marine Street Beach in La Jolla two years ago, as he’d done hundreds of times before, he never expected to break his neck.

 “The wave smashed on the back of my head and forced me into the sand,” recalls Joey, 23.
 “I was paralyzed from the neck down.
 I wasn’t able to breathe and I couldn’t move.
 I have been a competitive swimmer my whole life so I didn’t expect to drown.”